How do retroactive child support and back child support work in Texas?

 Those two conditions must be met in order to request retroactive support.
 Texas’ retroactive support meaning is different than the meaning of back child support in Texas, which we’ll dive into later in this article.

 Many of the retroactive child support claims our Fort Worth law firm sees are where two parties have been operating without an order for a child’s preliminary years of life, trying to do what is in the best interest of the child.
-The parents simply didn’t take legal steps to put any child support obligations in place.
+The parents simply didn’t take legal steps to put any Texas child support obligations in place.

 Considerations typically include what the parties have been doing to cooperate regarding visitation and access, who has been paying what expenses (medical, tuition, extracurricular activities and so on) and what if any money has been changing hands.
 If one party has been paying some support but they haven’t been paying the full amount the state of Texas requires, then the court may retroactively adjust that.